mikehoff/test-jupyter-book/documentation/_build/html/_sources/intro.md

   We focus on streaming and this workshop demonstrate different kinds of streaming patterns and consider their optimisation and business uses.

 - **Describes the types and uses of data engineering tools in their own organisation and how they apply them.
 (K20)**
- The workshop covers multiple AWS data engineering tools that represent common architectural patterns you'll find across different cloud platforms and on-premises solutions.
-By understanding these core patterns, you'll be better equipped to work with equivalent tools in your own organisation, whether they use AWS, Azure, Google Cloud, or open-source alternatives like Kafka:
+    This workshop covers multiple AWS data engineering tools that represent common architectural patterns you'll find across different cloud platforms and on-premises solutions.
+By understanding these core patterns, you can be better equipped to understand and describe equivalent tools in your own organisation, whether they use AWS, Azure, Google Cloud, or open-source alternatives like Kafka.
+Here are the AWS tools we will use and their equivalents from other providers.

-    - **AWS Lambda: Functions as a Service** - A serverless compute service that lets you run code without having to provision a server.
-It also automatically scales your applications in response to incoming requests.
+    - **AWS Lambda: Functions as a Service:** A serverless compute service that lets us run code without having to provision a server.
 If your organisation uses Azure Functions, or Google Cloud Functions you'll find the concepts very similar.

-    - **Amazon EventBridge: Event Orchestration Service** - A serverless "event bus" that makes it easy to connect applications together using data from your own applications.
+    - **Amazon EventBridge: Event Orchestration Service:** A serverless "event bus" that makes it easy to connect applications together using data from your own applications.
+Think of it like a smart postal sorting office for your data.
+Just as a postal service routes packages to their correct destinations based on addresses, EventBridge routes data "packages" (events) to the right applications based on rules you define.
+For example, in our workshop, it's what makes sure our Lambda function gets "woken up" every minute to collect new weather data.
 While your organisation might use Azure Event Grid, Google Cloud Pub/Sub, or Apache Kafka for event orchestration, the fundamental patterns of event-driven architecture remain the same.

-    - **Amazon Kinesis Data Stream: Streaming Broker** - A massively scalable and durable real-time data streaming service.
+    - **Amazon Kinesis Data Stream: Streaming Broker:** A massively scalable and durable real-time data streaming service.
 Think of it as a continuously flowing river of data that can handle hundreds of terabytes of data per hour from multiple sources!
 The patterns you learn here apply equally to Azure Event Hubs, Google Cloud Pub/Sub streams, or Apache Kafka topics.

-    - **Amazon Kinesis Firehose: Streaming Consumer** - A fully managed service that reliably loads streaming data into data lakes, data stores, and analytics services.
+    - **Amazon Kinesis Firehose: Streaming Consumer:** A fully managed service that reliably loads streaming data into data lakes, data stores, and analytics services.
 These concepts map directly to services like Azure Stream Analytics, Google Cloud Dataflow, or Kafka Connect in your organisation.

-    - **AWS Glue: Serverless ETL Service** - A fully managed extract, transform, and load (ETL) service that makes it easy to prepare and load your data for analytics.
+    - **AWS Glue: Serverless ETL Service** A fully managed extract, transform, and load (ETL) service that makes it easy to prepare and load your data for analytics.
 Whether your organisation uses Azure Data Factory, Google Cloud Dataflow, or Apache NiFi, the ETL principles remain consistent.

-    - **Amazon Athena: Serverless Query Service** - An interactive query service that makes it easy to analyse data directly in Amazon S3 using standard SQL.
+    - **Amazon Athena: Serverless Query Service:** An interactive query service that makes it easy to analyse data directly in Amazon S3 using standard SQL.
 Your organization might use Azure Synapse Analytics serverless SQL pools (we used these in workshop 7) or Google BigQuery, but the concept of serverless SQL querying is universal.

-    - **Amazon Redshift: Cloud Data Warehouse** - A fully managed, OLAP data warehouse service.
+    - **Amazon Redshift: Cloud Data Warehouse:** A fully managed, OLAP data warehouse service.
 While your organisation might use Azure Synapse Analytics dedicated SQL pools (we used these in workshop 7), Google BigQuery, or Snowflake, the fundamental concepts of cloud data warehousing remain the same.

-    These services work together to create a comprehensive data engineering pipeline: EventBridge can trigger Lambda functions, which can process data and send it to Kinesis Streams.
+    These services work together to create a comprehensive data engineering pipeline: EventBridge triggerers the Lambda function, which can process data and send it to Kinesis Streams.
 Firehose can then load this data into S3, where it can be cataloged by Glue, queried by Athena, and eventually loaded into Redshift for complex analytics!
 We will do all this together!

 - **Explains the deployment approaches processes for new data pipelines and automated processes.
 (K8)**
-   - We walk through the complete deployment of a real-time weather data pipeline in a learning environment, using an infrastructure-as-code approach with CloudFormation.
+   - In this workshop we will walk through the complete deployment of a real-time weather data pipeline in a learning environment, using an infrastructure-as-code approach with CloudFormation.
 The pipeline flows through these key layers:<br><br>

     **✨ 1.
 PRODUCER:** Lambda function collects weather data via API<br>
     🔻<br>